 Is State Farm a “Good” Defendant?

 State Farm is probably the worst draw among national car insurance companies with real market share in Maryland.
-Again, State Farm is taking a lot of cases to trial which in iteself is some indicia of being unreasonable.
-Then again, our lawyers take a lot of accident cases to trial too and I don’t think they are unreasonable.
-Ultimately, I think State Farm undervalues cases more than most insurance companies but, to its credit, it probably is also willing to try weak plaintiffs’ cases instead of just making higher offers to make these cases go away.
+Again, State Farm is taking a lot of cases to trial which in itself is some indicia of being unreasonable.
+Then again, our lawyers take a lot of accident cases to trial, too.
+We don’t think they are unreasonable.
+Ultimately, we think State Farm undervalues cases more than most insurance companies but, to its credit, it probably is also willing to try weak plaintiffs’ cases instead of just making higher offers to make these cases go away.

 happily paid the verdict or settled the case beyond the policy limits.

 Our Lawyers Can Help You With Your State Farm Claim

 Our firm has handled hundreds of automobile accident claims against State Farm and has defeated State Farm at trial on many occasions.
 If you have been injured in an auto accident in Maryland or Washington, D. C. where the at-fault driver is insured by State Farm, or if you are filing an uninsured motorist claim against State Farm and you have a question about your claim or wish to file a lawsuit, call our Maryland car accident attorneys at (800) 553-8082 or click here for a free consultation.

 - More Information on dealing with State Farm in accident claims

 - State Farm Claims Phone Number – the toll-free number we use when we don’t have a particular adjuster’s number is 888-613-3966